-5.0 Learner Support Funds
+8.4 Learner Support Funds

-The College Learner Support Funds are used to assist learners who have difficulty in starting or completing their course for financial reasons.
-In deciding the level of financial support offered, the learner's living and working situation as well as his or her responsibilities and sources of support are taken into account.
+The College Learner Support Funds are used to assist students who have difficulty in starting or completing their course for financial reasons.
+In deciding the level of financial support offered, students' living and working situation as well as their responsibilities and sources of support are taken into account.

-Every application is assessed to find those learners who are most in need of help and prioritised according to need.
+Every application is assessed to find those students who are most in need of help and prioritised according to need.

-Whilst the availability of financial support is publicised to all learners, particular care will be taken to ensure that learners from disadvantaged groups are financially supported to ensure access to education and successful completion of their programmes.
+Whilst the availability of financial support is publicised to all students, particular care will be taken to ensure that learners from disadvantaged groups are financially supported to ensure access to education and successful completion of their programmes.

-Guidance notes are published annually to inform learners of:
+Guidance notes are published annually to inform students of:

 - Eligibility criteria

 - How calculations are made to decide on levels of support

 - Help available with enrolment costs

 - Help available on course

-- Targeted financial support available for those learners in special circumstances (disadvantaged)
+- Targeted financial support available for those students in special circumstances (disadvantaged)

 - Help specifically for childcare

 - Methods of application

 - The appeals procedure

-Allocation of support will use common assessment standards that take account of the learner's income and circumstances.
+Allocation of support will use common assessment standards that take account of the student's income and circumstances.

-Financial support is available throughout the learner's course.
-Learners will be informed, each term, about the availability of financial assistance.
+Financial support is available throughout the student's course.
+Students will be informed, each term, about the availability of financial assistance.

-All learners are informed in writing of any financial allocations made.
-Where possible (for example childcare and transport), payments will be made directly to the third party rather than to the learners themselves.
+All students are informed in writing of any financial allocations made.
+Where possible (for example childcare and transport), payments will be made directly to the third party rather than to the students themselves.

-6.0 Other Income
+8.5 Other Income

-Procedures for the collection of other sources of income e.g. Restaurants, Refectories, Nursery, Hair and Beauty Salons are subject to the individual procedures which are in operation and it is the responsibility of the Budget Holders controlling those operations to ensure that the procedures are followed.
+Procedures for the collection of other sources of income, e.g. Restaurants, Refectories, Nursery, Hair and Beauty Salons, and Sports Central are subject to the individual procedures which are in operation, and it is the responsibility of the Budget Holders controlling those operations to ensure that the procedures are followed.